Heart Failure

 The membrane that directly surrounds the heart and defines the pericardial cavity is called the pericardium or pericardial sac.
 It also surrounds the “roots” of the major vessels, or the areas of closest proximity to the heart.
 The pericardium, which literally translates as “around the heart,” consists of two distinct sublayers: the sturdy outer fibrous pericardium and the inner serous pericardium.
 The fibrous pericardium is made of tough, dense connective tissue that protects the heart and maintains its position in the thorax.
 The more delicate serous pericardium consists of two layers: the parietal pericardium, which is fused to the fibrous pericardium, and an inner visceral pericardium, or epicardium, which is fused to the heart and is part of the heart wall.
 The pericardial cavity, filled with lubricating serous fluid, lies between the epicardium and the pericardium.

 In most organs within the body, visceral serous membranes such as the epicardium are microscopic.
 However, in the case of the heart, it is not a microscopic layer but rather a macroscopic layer, consisting of a simple squamous epithelium called a mesothelium, reinforced with loose, irregular, or areolar connective tissue that attaches to the pericardium.
 This mesothelium secretes the lubricating serous fluid that fills the pericardial cavity and reduces friction as the heart contracts.
-(Figure 3.4) illustrates the pericardial membrane and the layers of the heart.
+The figure below illustrates the pericardial membrane and the layers of the heart.

 This image shows a magnified view of the structure of the heart wall.

-Figure 3.4 Pericardial Membranes and Layers of the Heart Wall The pericardial membrane that surrounds the heart consists of three layers and the pericardial cavity.
+Pericardial Membranes and Layers of the Heart Wall The pericardial membrane that surrounds the heart consists of three layers and the pericardial cavity.
 The heart wall also consists of three layers.
 The pericardial membrane and the heart wall share the epicardium.

 Disorders of the Heart